RohmSemiconductor/Linux-Kernel-Sensor-Drivers/_includes/simple_i2c_dt_example.md

 - "compatible" must be "{{ page.compatible }}" for the {{ page.sensorname }}.
 - "reg" must be device's I2C address.
 {%- if page.dtsupply %}
-- {{ page.dtsupply }} is the regulator supplying power to the device.
+- {{ page.dtsupply }} refers to the regulator supplying power to the device.
 {% endif %}
 {% if page.bindinglink %}
 See [the binding document]({{ page.bindinglink }}) for more information.